Cover letter examples

-The layout of a Cover Letter is made up of a relatively standard set of contents.
-Below is an elementary and straightforward Cover Letter template for you to fill in with your details, which is a significant first step to getting noticed.
-If you need further inspiration, you can see some CVMakers examples of how it's done.
+The layout of a cover letter is made up of a relatively standard set of contents.
+Below is an elementary and straightforward cover letter template for you to fill in with your details, which is a significant first step to getting noticed.
+If you need further inspiration, you can see some CV Maker examples of how it's done.

-Once you've gathered relevant information, it's a good idea to reach out to a recruiter or hiring manager on LinkedIn or just via the general contact form on the company website.
+Once you've gathered relevant information, reaching out to a recruiter or hiring manager on LinkedIn or via the general contact form on the company website is a good idea.